-Mossbourne Community Academy provides a specialist resourced provision with places for 15 pupils. three pupils in each of Years 7-11, with a diagnosis of Autism Spectrum Disorder.
-Full details of this provision are to be found in the ASD Resourced Provision Policy.
+14.1 Mossbourne Community Academy provides a specialist resourced provision with places for 15 pupils with an EHCP and a diagnosis of Autism Spectrum Disorder in each of Years 7-11.
+Full details of this provision may be found in the MCA Autism Resourced Provision Policy (MCA ARP Policy).